Infidelity: The Internet

 The proliferation of sex chat rooms and dating apps has increased the opportunity for people in committed relationships to engage in acts of infidelity on and off the Internet.
 A cyber affair is defined as "a romantic or sexual relationship initiated by online contact and maintained primarily via online communication".
-Sexual acts online include behaviors such as cybersex, where two or more individuals engage in discussions about sexual fantasies over the Internet and is usually accompanied by masturbation; hotchatting, where discussions between two or more people move away from light-hearted flirting; and emotional acts where people disclose intimate information to a significant other.
+Sexual acts online include behaviors such as cybersex, where two or more individuals engage in discussions about sexual fantasies over the Internet and is usually accompanied by masturbation; hot-chatting, where discussions between two or more people move away from light-hearted flirting; and emotional acts where people disclose intimate information to a significant other.
 A new type of sexual activity online is when two people's avatars engage in sexual activity in virtual reality worlds such as Second Life.
 The majority of Americans believe that if a partner engaged in cybersex this constitutes as an act of infidelity.
+Spread of online communications also widened the "gray area" of the definition of infidelity, so called "microcheating".

 A 2005 survey of 1828 participants reported one third of them reported engaging in cybersex and of that one third, 46% said they were in a committed relationship with someone else.

 In an attempt to differentiate offline and online infidelity, Cooper, Morahan-Martin, Mathy, and Maheu constructed a "Triple-A Engine", which identifies the three aspects of Internet infidelity that distinguish it, to some degree, from traditional infidelity: